KireinaHoro/jsteward.moe/content/GSoC 2018/gsoc-2018-final-report.md

 ## Overview

 The project is still being worked on.
-Due to overly-optimistic estimation of the time needed to work on the Android build system, not all the objectives originally planned in the proposal have been finished.
+Due to the overly-optimistic estimation of the time needed to work on the Android build system, not all the objectives originally planned in the proposal have been finished.
 The project itself, however, is going pretty smoothly and the work is expected to continue despite the finish of the GSoC program.

 ## Boot Gentoo system on Android hardware -- Preinit